Bretzelfresser/Ornithodira/README.md

 Adding Textures and other Resources:
 ============================
-We want to have Feature completeness in the master branch so please when u have new Textures add them to a new branch or a existing branch when this texture is needed for a Feature. <br />
+We want to have Feature completeness in the master branch so please when u have new Textures add them to a new branch or an existing branch when this texture is needed for a Feature. <br />
 #### For Example:
-there is a branch called Taoheodon, then u can add all textures relating to that entity, for example drops, steering items, etc. if there isnt a matching branch and u have eggs for the taoheodon, then please make a new one. <br /><br />
+there is a branch called Taoheodon, then u can add all textures relating to that entity, for example drops, steering items, etc. if there isn't a matching branch and u have eggs for the taoheodon, then please make a new one. <br /><br />
 when u have new textures for entities please go to textures/entity, if u have items go to textures/item and for blocks textures/blocks in the src/main/resources/ornithodira.
 When u add models make sure the path in the model to the textures is corrected.